The present benchmark was conducted on 2025-06-17 on a Macbook Pro M4

 depending on the hardware.
 These benchmarks aim to provide a general

-idea of the performance differences between the fio
+idea of the performance differences between the fio package

 and other implementations but should not be considered definitive.
 The